xoltia/zi/README.md

     -f, --force          Remove the existing download if it exists -s, --skip-zls       Skip downloading and/or linking the ZLS executable

+Flags for `use` subcommand:
+    --zls                Change only the ZLS version, useful for mismatching ZLS and Zig versions

 Environment variables:
     ZI_INSTALL_DIR       Directory to install Zig versions
                          (default: $HOME/.zi)